rnebular/valheim-ec2/README.md

 I did all of this as the `ec2-user` user on a fresh Amazon Linux 2 instance.
 I followed along with this guide mostly: https://gameplay.tips/guides/9765-valheim.html

+- NOTE: Add the `EC2-S3ReadOnly` IAM role to the instance.
+This is an IAM role I built in my account previously.

 Next mission, see if I can make this run as a container :) https://github.com/lloesche/valheim-server-docker

 ## "user data" scripting (basically stuff to run on fresh instance):
 - init.sh

-## edit start_rnebular_valheim.sh if needed
+## edit start_rnebular_valheim.sh if needed (change password), upload to s3
-- start_rnebular_valheim.sh
+- `aws s3 cp .\start_rnebular_valheim.sh s3://8dot3/valheim/start_rnebular_valheim.sh`

-## copy service to systemctl
+## upload valheim service file to s3
-sudo cp valheim.service /etc/systemd/system
-sudo systemctl start valheim

-## wait 15 seconds, then check status
-sudo systemctl status valheim
+- `aws s3 cp .\valheim.service s3://8dot3/valheim/valheim.service`

 ### If using an extra volume